weathersmm/InCheckUPDATE/content/_index.md

   title: F.A.Q
   sub_title: General FAQs for Intellux AI Tools
   faqs:
-    - q: Are Nova, Rampart, and Yoda HIPAA-compliant?
+    - q: Are Nova, Rampart, and Angel HIPAA-compliant?
       a: Yes, all Intellux AI products are HIPAA-compliant, ensuring data security and privacy.

     - q: Are the recommendations and translations verified?
-      a: Yes, all insights provided by Nova, Rampart, and Yoda are verified by experienced EMS and healthcare providers and powered by Actual Intelligence to ensure accuracy and reliability.
+      a: Yes, all insights provided by Nova, Rampart, and Angel are verified by experienced EMS and healthcare providers and powered by Actual Intelligence to ensure accuracy and reliability.

     - q: Do these tools have mobile apps?
-      a: Yes, all three tools—Nova, Rampart, and Yoda—are accessible via mobile applications compatible with all major platforms, ensuring ease of use and portability.
+      a: Yes, all three tools—Nova, Rampart, and Angel—are accessible via mobile applications compatible with all major platforms, ensuring ease of use and portability.

     - q: How do these tools help reduce workplace errors?
-      a: By acting as workplace mentors, Nova, Rampart, and Yoda leverage Actual Intelligence to provide real-time guidance, actionable insights, and immediate access to critical information, reducing liability and improving workplace efficiency.
+      a: By acting as workplace mentors, Nova, Rampart, and Angel leverage Actual Intelligence to provide real-time guidance, actionable insights, and immediate access to critical information, reducing liability and improving workplace efficiency.

     - q: Can these tools integrate with existing systems?
       a: Absolutely!
-Nova, Rampart, and Yoda integrate seamlessly with your current platforms.
+Nova, Rampart, and Angel integrate seamlessly with your current platforms.

     - q: How do I subscribe to Rampart?
       a: You can subscribe to Rampart through our website to access either the free tier or the unlimited plan